 ◆ ◆ ◆

-When training for Oklahoma licensure, I was appalled to learn that Oklahoma is inundated with practitioners that are operating outside the parameters of the law.
-Many simply don't want to spend the money and time it takes to be properly licensed and trained to meet Oklahoma's standards.
-Instead of spending $15,000 and 6 months to meet Oklahoma requirements, they'll go to another state and take a 3-4 day training course for $3500 or, even worse, just watch Youtube videos and order supplies from Amazon.
-While this is unfortunate and unfair to those of us that take our education and licensing seriously- there is a bigger issue.
-YOUR SAFETY!
+When training for Oklahoma licensure, I was appalled to learn that Oklahoma is inundated with "practitioners" that are operating outside the law.
+Most simply don't want to spend the money and time it takes to be properly trained and licensed to meet Oklahoma standards.
+Instead of spending $15,000 and 6-9 months to meet Oklahoma requirements, they'll go to an out-of-state workshop and take a 3-4 day (yes DAYS) training course for $3500 with a fancy looking certificate.
+Or, even worse, just watch Youtube videos and order supplies from Amazon.
+Shocked yet?

 Problem #2 The state of Oklahoma requires Permanent Cosmetics to be done under medical supervision.
 The physician doesn't have to be present for your appointment, but the practitioner must be located inside a Physician (MD) or Dentist's (DMD) office.